GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/register-attribution-trigger/index.md

 If you set a value for `attributionsrc`, it should be a single URL.

-Using a URL causes the browser to initiate a **separate** keepalive fetch request — one for each URL — which includes the `Attribution-Reporting-Eligible` request header.
+Using a URL causes the browser to initiate a **separate** keepalive fetch request—one for each URL—which includes the `Attribution-Reporting-Eligible` request header.

 This is useful if you want to make the source registration by responding to a